-In this article, I am gonna provide the best method that I follow to get my gns3 up and running on a windows host.
-Trust me this method is working so great for me since couple of years now. so if you are like me don’t want to mess around much of the gns3 configuration and focus on your lab then this guide is for you.
+Trust me the method I am showing here works so great for me for a couple of years now. so if you are like me don’t want to mess around much of the gns3 configuration and focus on your lab then this guide is for you.

 also let me know in the comments section below how it turned out for you.